asemoon/team/README.md

  the latest SEO trends and ensure engineers follow them during feature development.
 * Develop with mobile-first mind set: where applicable, all the experiences delivered to the user are mobile-friendly.
 * Know your users: start gathering data on how users are using your software while respecting their privacy.
-* CI/CD: there is a clear operational strategy for continuous integration and continuous delivery of the software.
+* Feature toggle strategy is in place: there is a way to incrementally and continuously release new features to customers.
 * Zero downtime deployments: when production deployments take place, there is no downtime for current users.
 ## Level 4
 * Everything mentioned in level 3 is practiced.